-Team coach Corrinne Fiedler was in her seat when she looked towards the back of the plane to check on the the students when she saw that some of the students out of their seats, leaning over the seated students and talking fervently to each other.
+The team coach was in her seat when she looked towards the back of the plane to check on the the students when she saw that some of the students out of their seats, leaning over the seated students and talking fervently to each other.
 Thinking that they should be seated, she left her seat to scold the students.
 As she approached, she noticed that they were doodling on an airplane napkin – as it turns out, the students were brainstorming the creation of a completely student-run IT case competition at the University of Minnesota.
 Their thought process was simple: if they had so much fun competing in these competitions, why couldn’t Carlson host one?

 The group of students went to the Management Information Systems department with their idea.
 Alok Gupta, then-current department chair, supported the team and engaged Norm Chervany and Ravi Bapna, in partnership with the University English department, to write the first case.